eProsima/Integration-Service-Deprecated/examples/wan_example/README.rst

 **Preparation**

-To execute this example, we need to have configured properly two separated subnetwork, only linked through a WAN connection, ideally, internet.
+To execute this example, we need to have configured properly two separated subnetworks, only linked through a WAN connection, ideally, internet.

 In each subnetwork, we must have a computer with Fast-RTPS HelloWorldExample and Integration Service already installed.